Snektron/vulkan-zig/README.md

 ### Zig versions

 vulkan-zig aims to be always compatible with the ever-changing Zig master branch (however, development may lag a few days behind).
 Sometimes, the Zig master branch breaks a bunch of functionality however, which may make the latest version vulkan-zig incompatible with older releases of Zig.
-Versions compatible with older versions of zig are marked with the tag `zig-<version>`.
+This repository aims to have a version compatible for both the latest Zig master, and the latest Zig release.
+The `master` branch is compatible with the `master` branch of Zig, and versions for older versions of Zig are maintained in the `zig-<version>-compat` branch.

 ## Features
 ### CLI-interface